tarantool/cartridge-cli/doc/commands/replicasets.rst

     cartridge replicasets expel [INSTANCE_NAME...] [flags]

-Expel one or more instances.
+Expel one or more instances from the cluster.

 Examples
 --------

-We'll use an application created via ``cartridge create``.
+We'll use an application created with ``cartridge create``.
 Here is its ``instances.yml`` file:

 ..  code-block:: yaml